 PC members and administrators can attach tag names to papers.
-It’s easy to add and remove tags and to list all papers with a given tag, and ordered tags preserve a particular paper order.
+It’s easy to change tags and to list all papers with a given tag, and ordered tags preserve a particular paper order.
 Tags also affect color highlighting in paper lists.

 A paper’s tags are shown like this on the paper page:

 Tags are only shown to PC members and administrators.

 For one paper: Go to a paper page, click the “Tags” expander, and enter tags separated by spaces.

 For many papers: Search for papers, select them, and use the action area underneath the search list.
 Add adds tags to the selected papers, Remove removes tags from the selected papers, and Define adds the tag to the selected papers and removes it from all others.

 In bulk: Administrators can also upload tag assignments using bulk assignment.